Bluesky is a popular microblogging platform built on the federated AT Protocol. You can host your own PDS and connect it to the Bluesky network.

 We use

-file, since we don’t have docker-compose defining things for us -
+dotenv/configto load environment variables from a.envfile, since we don’t have docker-compose defining things for us -

 Since we’re not in a network namespace provided by Docker, we bind to

-so that an unnecessary HTTP port isn’t exposed to the internet.
+127.0.0.1so that an unnecessary HTTP port isn’t exposed to the internet.
 (We’ll reverse-proxy HTTPS via nginx later) - There’s no extra route needed since we’re not using Caddy’s on-demand TLS feature

 Configuring the service

-file for the PDS is pretty extensive, and you’ll need a few randomly-generated secrets.
+The required .env file for the PDS is pretty extensive, and you’ll need a few randomly-generated secrets.
 The normal installer gets

-, which I recommend too.
-If you don’t have openssl
+these via openssl rand --hex 16, which I recommend too.
+If you don’t have openssl you can

-head -c 16 /dev/random | xxd -p
+head -c 16 /dev/random | xxd -p instead, I guess.

-PDS_HOSTNAME=pds.example.com # change me!
+PDS_HOSTNAME =pds.example.com # change me!

-PDS_JWT_SECRET=<secret 1> # generate me!
+PDS_JWT_SECRET ="<secret 1>" # generate me!

-PDS_ADMIN_PASSWORD=<secret 2> # generate me!
+PDS_ADMIN_PASSWORD ="<secret 2>" # generate me!

 # this is a key that should be generated with an openssl command: